Geordan Murphy: Playing career

-In 1997 shortly before he joined Leicester Tigers, Murphy gained his first U18 rugby cap for Ireland.
+In 1997 shortly before he joined Leicester Tigers, Murphy gained his first U19 cap for Ireland, playing his club rugby with Naas.
 He gradually made his way into the Tigers' first team squad, while gaining caps for Ireland U21.
 Opportunities at fullback were limited by the presence of Tim Stimpson, but he gained a place on the right wing.
 Murphy started in both of Leicester's back-to-back Heineken Cup final wins in 2001 and 2002, scoring a try in the latter final.
 He also helped Leicester win four Premiership trophies in a row in 1999, 2000, 2001 and 2002.

 Murphy broke his leg in Ireland's last warm-up game against Scotland at Murrayfield prior to the 2003 Rugby Union World Cup and did not compete.
+Two years later, however, he toured New Zealand with the British & Irish Lions, gaining two Test caps against Argentina and the All Blacks.

 Murphy won his fifth Premiership medal in 2007, starting the final as Leicester defeated Gloucester.

 As he matured, Murphy preferred full back over wing.
 His main rivals for the Ireland full back starting position were Girvan Dempsey and Rob Kearney.
 In his autobiography he stated that he had a poor working relationship with former Ireland Coach Eddie O'Sullivan mainly because he played for an English team.
 Murphy was named as the starting full back for Ireland in the crucial game against Argentina on 22 November 2008, and scored one of Ireland's two tries in that game.

-He was a member of the victorious Ireland team that won the 2009 Six Nations Championship and Grand Slam.
+He was a member of the Ireland team that won the 2009 Six Nations Championship and Grand Slam.
 In May 2009, Murphy was named in the Barbarians squad to play England and Australia along with Ireland teammate Gordon D'Arcy.

-He took over the Tiger's Captaincy on the field in the 2008/9 season, when club captain Martin Corry was not in the team, and led them to two finals that season – Heineken Cup and English Premiership, the latter of which they won.
+He took over the Tigers captaincy on the field in the 2008/09 season, when club captain Martin Corry was not in the team, and led them to two finals that season – Heineken Cup and English Premiership, the latter of which they won.
 The following season, he was named official club captain, though missed out on much of the season due to injury.
 He returned in February, to lead the team to a successive Guinness Premiership title, when the Tigers beat Saracens 33–27 in the final.